Gambling and Betting Licences

 6. LICENSING AUTHORITIES

-6.1 As with the Licensing Act, the Gambling Act delegates most decisions relating to Premises Licences to the Licensing Committee (and thereafter to officers) with the exception of:
+6.1 The Gambling Act delegates most decisions relating to Premises Licences to the Licensing Committee (and thereafter to officers) with the exception of:

 - A resolution not to issue casino licences,

 - Functions relating to the Licensing Policy,

 - Setting fees (although some discretion may be allowed)

 These decisions must be made by full Council.

 7. LICENSING POLICY